Lowmead, Queensland: Education

 Lowmead State School is a government primary (Prep-6) school for boys and girls at 3077-3083 Lowmead Road.
 In 2017, the school had an enrolment of 14 students with 2 teachers (1 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).

 There are no secondary schools in Lowmead.
-The nearest government secondary school is Rosedale State School (to Year 12) in neighbouring Rosedale to the east.
+The nearest government secondary schools are Miriam Vale State School (to Year 10) in Miriam Vale to the north-west and Rosedale State School (to Year 12) in neighbouring Rosedale to the east.